Milan Metro: The future network

 The metro system is currently expanding.
 An extension of Line 1 from Sesto 1º Maggio to Cinisello/Monza, towards the city of Cinisello Balsamo, is currently under construction.
 The track will be 2 km long with an intermediate station at Sesto Restellone.

-The completion has been delayed several times, and is now scheduled for 2024.

-There is a proposal for a further 3 km extension of Line 1 to the west.
+The completion has been delayed several times, and is now scheduled for 2027.
+There is a project for a further 3 km extension of Line 1 to the west into Baggio, a neighbourhood on the eastern border of the municipality.

 An extension of Line 2 from Cologno Nord to Vimercate is planned.
 The section will be 10.8 km long with 6 stations (Brugherio, Carugate, Agrate Colleoni, Concorezzo, Vimercate Torri Bianche, Vimercate).
 The track will be mostly underground (83%).

-Line 3 is planned to be extended to the south-east from San Donato to Paullo: 14.8 km with intermediate stations in the city of San Donato, Peschiera Borromeo, Mediglia, Caleppio Cerca, Paullo and Paullo East, the first 3 being underground and the other on the surface.
+Line 3 is planned to be extended in some form (by metro or some less expensive means) to the south-east from San Donato to Paullo: 14.8 km with intermediate stations in the city of San Donato, Peschiera Borromeo, Mediglia, Caleppio Cerca, Paullo and Paullo East, the first 3 being underground and the other on the surface.
 The project is currently on hold.

-The new Line 4 will run from the western suburb of Lorenteggio to the eastern side of the city to Linate Airport, and is expected to open in 2022.

-The line has been approved by the Italian Government in March 2006, and funded in November 2009.

-Preliminary prospections began in mid-2010, and construction started in late 2011.

-The construction of the whole line was approved by the city of Milan in November 2014.

-Line 4 trains will be completely automatic and driverless, employing AnsaldoBreda Driverless Metro trains as in Line 5.

-Line 4 will feature interchange stations with other M lines at Sant'Ambrogio (Line 2), Sforza/Policlinico (with an underground link to Line 3 through Missori or Crocetta), San Babila (Line 1), and with suburban lines at San Cristoforo FS, Dateo and Forlanini FS.
+The last phase of line 4, from the city centre in San Babila to San Cristoforo railway station in the south-west, near the municipal border with Buccinasco and Corsico, opened in October 2024.
+Further extensions to Segrate train station in the east and to Buccinasco are planned, though not yet under construction.

+Line 5 is planned to be extended to Cinisello/Monza, where it will intersect with line 1 a second time at Monza Bettola, and then to Monza city centre and west side.